University Philosophical Society: Reformation in the 19th century

 In 1860, the Dublin University Philosophical Society changed its name to the University Philosophical Society.
-This makes the Phil the oldest, student, paper-reading, and collegial society in the world, as well as currently being the largest such society in Ireland.
+The society claims to be the oldest, student, paper-reading, and collegial society in the world.
+As of the 1960s, the society still dated its foundation back to 1853, describing the 1969 session as its "116th".
+The current numbering of sessions emphasises the societies’ historical connection to the Dublin Philosophical Society, and treats the foundation of The University Philosophical Society as a reinstatement of that society, rather than the foundation of a new society.

 Among the notable events held was the demonstration of an early telephone by Stephen Yeates in 1865.

 20th century

 The society suffered greatly, with the rest of Trinity College during the First World War.
 Ireland was still part of the British Empire during the outbreak of the war and so many Irish enlisted.
 However, there was a diverse mixture between members who predominantly described as being part of the Protestant Ascendancy and those who believed more in Irish republicanism.

 The meetings and overall strength of the society was massively diminished during the period, with there being no Inaugural Meeting from 1913 until 1919 after the end of the war.

-From 1913 (229th Session) to 1916 (231st Session) ten officers of the society resigned their positions to enlist.
+From 1913 to 1916 ten officers of the society resigned their positions to enlist.
 Minutes from the time mention that many more members of the society would go on to enlist, however their names went unrecorded.

 In 1919 the names of eight past officers and members of council of the society who had been killed during the war was read aloud at the Opening Meeting.